|The Mississippi River and downtown St Paul, Minnesota.|

 On the river urban views are blocked by trees.
-The only reminder that one is even close to civilization is going under the cities train and highway bridges.
-The buzz of traffic echos off the water giving us the only clue we are close to home.
-In some places we go back in time past turn of the century mills and remnants.
-Along the Red River on the Moorhead side I can still find broken bottles from the prohibition days when North Dakota was dry and Minnesota taverns were right on the river.
-On the American River huge piles of dredge tailings are still visible from gold mining days.
-The water ways are no longer highways or dumping grounds and the rivers have now reclaimed their banks.
+The only reminder that one is even close to civilization is going to the cities train and highway bridges.
+The buzz of traffic echoes off the water giving us the only clue we are close to home.
+In some places, we go back in time past turn of the century mills and remnants.
+Along the Red River on the Moorhead side, I can still find broken bottles from the prohibition days when North Dakota was dry and Minnesota taverns were right on the river.
+On the American River, huge piles of dredge tailings are still visible from gold mining days.
+The waterways are no longer highways or dumping grounds and the rivers have now reclaimed their banks.

 |Paddling in downtown Fargo, North Dakota.|

 Canoeist Natalie Warren founder of the outdoor education nonprofit Wild River Academy has trekked the waterways across the country to observe how rivers are promoted in their communities.
 In a recent interview with Canoe & Kayak Magazine said, "When I paddled urban rivers from Minneapolis to Hudson Bay and from Minnesota down to the Gulf of Mexico, I realized that our local water trails have their own beauty and, even more, provide a classroom to learn how our country uses rivers.
 My experiences on wild and urban rivers inspired me to speak about building a culture around urban paddling, diversifying the paddling community, and increasing recreation, positively impacting all aspects of society."

 |Natalie Warren left and Ann Raiho in Fargo, N.D., during the 2011 Minneapolis to Hudson Bay Trip|

 Warren's goal is to increase recreation through the public waterways in river towns with the addition outfitters, hiking and bike paths, restaurants and interpretive centers, campgrounds and most important access to the water.